Dr. Shireen Abuhatoum, Ph.D., C.Psych.

 His approach to treatment is client-centered, collaborative, empathic, and non-judgmental.
 He uses observation, psychosocial assessment skills, psychoeducation, and psychotherapy to fit the unique needs of the individual.
 He has a strong desire to understand each and every person’s individual needs and is committed to helping people learn essential coping strategies that will build resiliency, improve wellbeing, and achieve a more satisfying life.

-Alexandra is a Registered Social Worker with the Ontario College of Social Workers and Social Services Workers.
-She completed her Master of Social Work Degree at the University of Windsor.
-She also holds a Bachelor of Arts Degree in English, completed at the University of Toronto.
+Rachel is a Registered Social Worker with the Ontario College of Social Workers and Social Services Workers.
+She completed a Master of Social Work (MSW) in Clinical Social Work, at Boston College, in Boston, Massachusetts.
+She also holds a Bachelor of Social Work (BSW) and an Honours Bachelor of Arts (Hons.
+B.A) in Social Development Studies, both completed at the University of Waterloo.